You are here

-Produced by Massachusetts Law Reform Institute
+Massachusetts Law Reform Institute

-Reviewed July 2023
+Reviewed

-If you are not married but you both agree who the father is, the two of you can sign a form called a Voluntary Acknowledgment of Parentage.
+If you are not married but both parents agree who the father is, the two of you can sign a form called a Voluntary Acknowledgment of Parentage.
 This form gives legal rights and responsibilities to the biological father.
 It also gives rights to your child.

 Do not sign this form if either of you is not sure who the father is.
 If either of you is not sure who the father is, get paternity testing.
 Wait for the results before you sign the form.